wenea/jobs/Data Engineer.md

 - Demonstrable experience in the data sector.
 Let it be building ETL pipelines, data models, data warehouse architectures or machine learning models.

-- A bachelor's degree in Computer Science, Engineering, Mathematics or related field.

 - Knowledge of data processing frameworks and tools.
 (Spark, Apache Airflow, Kafka, ELK stack, Pandas and similar tools)